Medicinal Plants Of Nepal

 Possess anthelmintic and alexiteric properties.

-Acts as an insecticide and is beneficial for ophthalmic issues, biliousness, and skin diseases.
+Acts as an pesticide and is beneficial for eye issues, biliousness, and skin diseases.

-Tender leaves are astringent and useful for cough, asthma, piles, tumors, and urinary discharge.
+Tender foliage are harsh and helpful for hack, asthma, piles, tumors, and urinary release.

 3. Flowers: